-Course structure
+Course Structure

-The table that follows lists the core and option modules available as part of the course and their credit value.
+This section shows the core and option modules available as part of the course and their credit value.
 Full-time Undergraduate students study 120 credits per year.
 Course structures can be subject to change each academic year following feedback from a variety of sources.